 Note: In case another trackback went out: never mind.
 I just updated the referenced article’s link which just keeps moving.
+(And again.)

 In “A Story is an Argument”, James Hull wrote two weeks or so ago:

 There is a significant difference between stories and tales.
 A tale is merely a statement; a linear progression from one event to the next culminating in one singular outcome.
 It can be thrown out immediately and disregarded as a one-time occurrence primarily because it has relatively little to stand on.
 A story, however, offers much more to an audience member.

 Although, in a footnote, he mentions that “[t]his concept of a difference between a story and a tale comes from the Dramatica theory of story,” I don’t think Hull makes it sufficiently clear that the Dramatica people deliberately construe this difference to advance their concepts.
 To quote from the affiliated book Dramatica: A New Theory of Story by Melanie Phillip and Chris Huntley1: